United States free speech exceptions: As employer

-As regulator of mass communications
+As regulator of the communications industry

 Regulation of speech on broadcast radio and television are permissible when they are narrowly tailored and further a substantial government interest.
 Interests that have been found "substantial" include shielding listeners from supposedly offensive ideas and shielding children from offensive expression.
 The Supreme Court has limited these rules to traditional broadcasting, refusing an attempt to apply this to the internet.

+News and privacy

 Obscenity

 Under the Miller test, speech is unprotected if "the average person, applying contemporary community standards, would find that the [subject or work in question], taken as a whole, appeals to the prurient interest", "the work depicts or describes, in a patently offensive way, sexual conduct or excretory functions specifically defined by applicable state law" and "the work, taken as a whole, lacks serious literary, artistic, political, or scientific value".
 Some subsidiary components of this rule may permit private possession of obscene materials at one's home.
 Additionally, the phrase "appeals to the prurient interest" is limited to appeals to a "shameful or morbid interest in sex".